My opinion on Envestio

 Reporting is rather basic but adequate for the small number of projects.
 I appreciate the handy chart showing the diversification of investments by sector.
 You can also see your paid interests climbing nicely, which is always a pleasant sight for investors 🙂

 Also, the dashboard displays accrued interests for each project, which is a nice touch !

 There’s a live chat available on Envestio‘s website, as well as an e-mail contact address and phone number available; I got in touch with them using the chat after my transferred funds didn’t appear on my Envestio account.
 After a quick chat and an e-mail to their accounting department, they solved the problem and credited my account.
 The whole process took less than five minutes and I was impressed by their efficiency.

 Actual performance of my Envestio portfolio

-It’s obviously an excellent result; this is the second best performance for my loans portfolio, right after Omaraha.
-However, as the high interest rates come with a higher risk level, I plan to limit my allocation between 10% and 15% of my whole portfolio.
+It’s obviously an excellent result; this is one of the best performances for my loans portfolio.
+However, as the high interest rates come with a higher risk level, I plan to limit my allocation between 10% of my whole portfolio.

 Grupper and CrowdEstate have been there for longer; their track record is very solid.
 However, Envestio’s very high returns make it a tempting choice for investors who are ready to take a bit more risk.
 The partial guarantee offered by secured-debt loans is a very strong selling point, and will probably help reluctant investors to jump on.

-Crowdestor is actually very similar to Envestio, but the company seems a bit less dynamic, with less new projects.
+Crowdestor is actually very similar to Envestio, and they’re also working hard to improve their offer and improve investors’ safety, as proven by the recent creation of a warranty fund.
 Kuetzal also operates in the same area, and offers similar returns.
 These three companies offer an excellent way to invest in riskier projects while diversifying your portfolio between several platforms !